-The Division of Governmental Coordination (DGC) determined the project is in the coastal district in two areas, where it crosses Little Campbell Creek and Craig Creek.
-DGC will implement a formal consistency review during the permit phase of the project.
+The Alaska Department of Natural Resources - Office of Project Management and Permitting (ADNR-OPMP) determined the project is in the coastal district in two areas, where it crosses Little Campbell Creek and Craig Creek.
+ADNR-OPMP will implement a formal consistency review during the permit phase of the project.
 The project appears to be consistent with the policies and standards of the Alaska Coastal Management Plan (ACMP).

 Both build alternatives will improve the culvert structures for both Little Campbell Creek and Craig Creek.
-The Little Campbell Creek culvert installation would include improvement to fish passage.
+These culvert installations will include improvement to fish passage.